syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Styles.md

 # Styles

-This section explains you about how to apply styles for changing the visual appearance of the **SfDataGrid** and its elements.
+This section explains you about how to apply styles for changing the visual appearance of the [SfDataGrid](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid.html) and its elements.

-**SfDataGrid** allows you to apply style to all of its elements by writing a Style class overriding from DataGridStyle and assigning it to the **SfDataGrid.GridStyle** property.
+[SfDataGrid](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid.html) allows you to apply style to all of its elements by writing a Style class overriding from DataGridStyle and assigning it to the **SfDataGrid.GridStyle** property.

-The following example explains you how to apply custom style to **SfDataGrid**.
+The following example explains you how to apply custom style to [SfDataGrid](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid.html).

 {% tabs %}
 {% highlight c# %}
-//Apply custom style to **SfDataGrid** from code dataGrid.GridStyle = new Dark ();
+//Apply custom style to SfDataGrid from code dataGrid.GridStyle = new Dark ();
 {% endhighlight %}
 {% highlight xaml %}